 Baker is the one who famously put the question to John Dean: “What did the President know, and when did he know it?”.
-This was no time for partisan hackery.
-The foundations of the Republic were cracking, and something had to be done.
+The constitutional fabric of the American government was being torn to shreds by a maniac in the White House, the foundations of the Republic were cracking, and it was no time for partisan hackery.
+Something had to be done.

 Baker was a member of that now extinct variety of Senator who once roamed the halls of Congress, known as “moderate Republicans”.
-He was a statesman, a man of unimpeachable character, highly respected on both sides of the aisle, who’s down-home Tennessee aw-shucks affability was no pose.
+He was a statesman, a man of unimpeachable character, highly respected on both sides of the aisle, whose down-home Tennessee aw-shucks affability was, opponents were always happily surprised to find out, no pose.
 It’s just how he was.
 He functioned on the premise that if you were a reasonable person of good faith, willing to saw things off in the middle, he’d work with you, and together you’d get things done and leave the place better than you found it.

-He was so good a brokering bi-partisan compromise that he earned the nickname “the Great Conciliator”, and he was the sort of man who’d pay the price for doing the right thing, even if that price was dear.
+He was so good at brokering bi-partisan compromise that he earned the nickname “the Great Conciliator”, and he was the sort of man who’d pay the political price for doing the right thing, even if that price could be dear.
 He showed that many times, most notably in helping Democratic President Jimmy Carter push the Panama Canal treaty through the Senate; it’s widely thought that unhappiness over that was a key factor in thwarting his effort to win his party’s nomination to run for President in 1980.

 He did manage to become Senate Majority Leader, and later, the President’s Chief of Staff, near the end of Reagan’s second term, but never was a person better qualified to have become President, or more likely to have been successful with Congress and the American people if he had.
 I’ve often wondered how the history of that period would have turned out, had it been him in the White House, instead of Reagan.
 Better.